megahertz/spech/README.md

 Check your text for grammar and spelling mistakes using multiple providers

+ - Multiple libraries/services for grammar and spelling checking
+ - Multilingual document support
  - Zero config
- - Multiple libraries/services support
+ - Can work offline (only with Hunspell provider)

 ## Usage

 ### Files checking

-`npx spech`
+`npx spech README.md`

-By default, it finds `**/*.md` files and checks it using en-US language.

-Use `-l` flag to specify another language:
+File name can be omitted, by default it searches files by `**/*.md` mask.
+Default language is English, it can be changed with `-l` flag:

 `spech -l ru`

-To specify file mask directly, pass it as an argument:

-`spech README.md 'docs/*.md'`
+`spech -l ru-RU -l en-US` - for multilingual documents

-### String checking
+### String and STDIN checking

 You can check a string value using STDIN or --input argument